sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 ### Filter branches

 <note>
-Tags are tightly coupled with branches, so to limit which tags are available on an installation you need to filter the branches that **the tags are accessible from**.
+Tags are tightly coupled with branches, so to limit which tags are available on an installation you need to filter the branches that <b>the tags are accessible from</b>.
 </note>

 You can filter the branches in the **Branch Filter** section of the *Settings* screen in System Manager.
 The page is pretty self-explanatory.